01 of 05

 Nepeta, or catmint, is a versatile, hardy perennial that doesn't really get the respect it deserves in the garden.
-It comes in shades of vibrant bluish purple, like this Siberian catmint, as well as soft pinks and whites.
+It comes in shades of vibrant bluish-purple, like this Siberian catmint, as well as soft pinks and whites.
 The grey foliage is attractive and deer resistant.
 Cut the whole plant back after flowering and it will grow back and re-bloom.
 In many cooler climates, Nepeta is recommended as a substitute for lavender.
-But Nepeta has its own merits and can be grown most anywhere, whether the winters are cold and snowy or the climate stays hot and dry.
+But Nepeta has its own merits and can be grown almost anywhere, whether the winters are cold and snowy or the climate stays hot and dry.

 02 of 05

 Nepeta's Texture and Color

 Nepeta doesn't need an excuse to be included in the flower border.
 It is a great performing perennial that adds vivid long-lasting color.
 Nepeta also features tall, spiky flower heads and soft, gray leaves, giving you the trifecta of garden design: color, form, and texture.

 Here Nepeta is used subtly as a spot of color and a counterpoint to the pointed leaves of the grass.Continue to 3 of 5 below.

 A classic use for Nepeta is in underplanting roses.
 Many roses get tall and gangly, exposing ugly knees.
 Nepeta covers the knees without covering the rose blooms.
 Nepeta's small, gray foliage generally gets lost in a blur, with just the complementary blue flower spikes in view, to blend with the rose flowers.Continue to 4 of 5 below.

 04 of 05